hashicorp/terraform-provider-aws/website/docs/r/appsync_source_api_association.html.markdown

 This resource exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the Source Api Association.
 * `association_id` - ID of the Source Api Association.
-* `id` - Combined ID of the Source Api Association and Merge Api
+* `id` - Combined ID of the Source Api Association and Merge Api.

 ## Timeouts